 And he screamed louder than he ever had.
 Until he would reach his terrible demise, in the jaws of his friend.

 "Albert!
 Wake up!"

 "Oh God.
 Please wake up!"

 The two held the screaming and squirming child, trying to prod him awake.

 "Sweetie, please!" the woman cried, gently shaking his shoulder.

 "C'mon, Al!
 Wake up!" the man begged, quite scared out of his mind.
 He held the boy's head in his hand, stroking his thumb against his temple.

 Then suddenly, Albert opened his eyes.
 He stared at the ceiling a few seconds, shocked that he was alive and well.
 Rivers had already formed down his face, and he found it difficult to keep a breath.
 He looked the woman, and then at the man.

 "Mommy," he bawled.
 "Daddy!"

 The boy burst from the bed and threw himself into his mother's arms, and his father was soon to join them.
-He glanced at his bedroom's leftmost wall, and found that the second doorway had disappeared again.
+He glanced over the woman's shoulder at his bedroom's leftmost wall, and found that the second doorway had disappeared once again.